 And it takes a team of technical experts to mentor food manufacturers and monitor food safety and quality systems regularly at supplier factories and farms.

-People like when brands stand for things that matter to them.
 Our global experience at all levels of the value chain offers perspectives and creative solutions that save time and resources on your journey to certification readiness.

 Meeting our quality commitment means conducting risk-based inspections, from representative samples to inspecting every unit of finished product.
 Our inspections & monitoring services include (but aren't limited to):

 Education is key to suppliers' readiness to manage tomorrow's challenges.
-We promote food science and risk-based learning by compiling training material into an easy to understand language.
+We promote food science and risk-based learning by compiling training material into an easy-to-understand language.
 Example training topics include: